For your convenience here are the answers to many of our most commonly asked questions.

 The Guild does not have a review process, we take you as you are.

 Guild membership renewal is based on your anniversary date.
-For example, if you join May 13, 2016, you will be billed about two weeks before the beginning of May each year.
-We send out three notices, spaced about a month apart, for renewal.
-If at the end of those three months you have not renewed, you are considered an expired member.
-You can also renew online by logging into the members area.
-If you are having difficulty logging in, you may be past the three month mark for renewal and will need to call the office, 212-791-3400 or email, firstname.lastname@example.org.
+For example, if you join in May, your membership will renew annually in May.
+If your membership doesn’t auto renew, we’ll send you an invoice for renewal.
+If at the end of 30 days you have not renewed, you are considered an expired member.
+You can renew online by logging into the members area.
+If you are having difficulty logging in, call the office, 212-791-3400 or email, firstname.lastname@example.org.

 Never.
-It typically takes about 3-4 weeks for you to receive your membership materials, including your copy of the printed Handbook.
-If it’s been longer than that, please call us right away and we’ll chase it down: 212-791-3400 or email, email@example.com.
+It can take up to 3-4 weeks for you to receive your copy of the printed Handbook.
+If it’s been longer than that, please call us right away and we’ll chase it down: 212-791-3400 or email email@example.com.

 The Guild supports all graphic artists (including, but not limited to: designers, illustrators, cartoonists, animators, digital artists, and photographers) The Guild embraces graphic artists at all skill levels.
-See FAQ (6) about levels of membership.
+See our Registration Page to learn more about becoming a Guild member.

 We fulfill our mission through education, legislation and community.